franklincastelino95/Data_Analysis_Portfolio/README.md

 ## Personal details

 ### Education
-  MSc in Data Analysis from Manipal Academy of Higher Education
+  MSc in Data Science from Manipal Academy of Higher Education

   Post Graduate Diploma (PGDM) in Commercial Shipping Management & Logistics from Narottam Morarjee Institute Of Shipping